Hi! I’m Kasi.

 There is so much power in this gender role reversal.
 The peahen gets to set her own path.
 Where a Peacocks flaunts, a peahen considers.

 Why is this relevant?
 Because I see the same parallel in fashion.
-Where a mainstream consumer follows trends, a conscious consumer questions.
+Where a mainstream consumer follows trends, a conscious consumer asks questions.
+But questioning what you buy doesn’t mean you have to give up fashion entirely.
+It just means buying in a more informed way.

 Fashion is a $1.2 trillion global industry and, until recently, we’ve struggled to anchor it in deeper meaning.
-The entire process – designing, manufacturing, shopping, styling, dressing – should be celebrated as form of self-expression.
+The entire process – designing, manufacturing, shopping, styling, dressing – should be celebrated as a form of self-expression.
 But as modern consumers, we’re also evolving to demand more from our fashion.
-We want it to reflect our ethical standards.
+We want it to reflect our personal standards.
 We want it to be made to last.
-We want it to support the makers.
-And we want it to respect the earth.
+We want it to support, not hurt, makers.
+We want it to respect the earth.

-This is where The Peahen can help guide you to make more ethical style decisions.
+This is where The Peahen can help.
+Coming here is the first step in making more ethical style decisions.

 - A Guide on When to Shop, When to Not